Lady Amelia Windsor

-Lady Amelia Sophia Theodora Mary Margaret Windsor (born 24 August 1995) is an English fashion model and a member of the British royal family.
-She is currently 42nd in the line of succession to the British throne, as of September 2022.
-She is a granddaughter of Prince Edward, Duke of Kent.
+Lady Amelia Sophia Theodora Mary Margaret Windsor (born 24 August 1995) is a British fashion model and relative of the British royal family.
+As of 2025, she is 44th in the line of succession to the British throne.
+She is a granddaughter of Prince Edward, Duke of Kent, so she is consequently a great-great-granddaughter of George V and Queen Mary; she is a second cousin once removed of Charles III.

 Early life and family

-Amelia Sophia Theodora Mary Margaret Windsor was born on 24 August 1995 at the Rosie Hospital in Cambridge.
-She was christened in December 1995 at Chapel Royal, St James's Palace.
-She is the youngest child of George Windsor, Earl of St Andrews, and Sylvana Tomaselli.
+Lady Amelia Windsor was born on 24 August 1995 at the Rosie Hospital in Cambridge.
+She was christened Amelia Sophia Theodora Mary Margaret in December 1995 at Chapel Royal, St James's Palace.
+She is the youngest child of George Windsor, Earl of St Andrews, and his wife, Sylvana Tomaselli.
 Her paternal grandfather, Prince Edward, Duke of Kent, is a first cousin of Elizabeth II and her father is a second cousin of Charles III.
 Her paternal great grandparents were Prince George, Duke of Kent, and Princess Marina of Greece and Denmark, a granddaughter of George I of Greece and first cousin of Prince Philip, Duke of Edinburgh.
 Her paternal great-great grandparents were George V and Mary of Teck.
-Her paternal grandmother, Katharine, Duchess of Kent, is the daughter of Sir William Worsley, 4th Baronet.
+Her paternal grandmother, Katharine, Duchess of Kent, was the daughter of Sir William Worsley, 4th Baronet.
 Lady Amelia descends maternally from the Austrian Tomaselli family.
 She is the younger sister of Edward Windsor, Lord Downpatrick, and Lady Marina Windsor.
 She is a third cousin of William, Prince of Wales, and Prince Harry, Duke of Sussex.
 In 2013 she was presented to society at le Bal des débutantes.